-Quinn (B.Ed.) teaches the mentors within the Leadership Pathway program and then works with them after school in G.Y.M.
+Quinn (B.Ed.) teaches at Scott Collegiate in the Leadership Pathway and works as a site facilitator with G.Y.M.
 Prior to teaching at Scott, Quinn completed her Bachelor of Education at the University of Regina focusing on Physical Education and Mathematics.
-Currently, Quinn is completing a certificate in Inclusive Education.
-In her spare time, Quinn enjoys traveling, recreation sports, fitness and spending time with family and friends.
-Quinn loves working at G.Y.M. and enjoys playing fun games with the kids and mentors!
+Quinn also has a certificate in Inclusive Education.
+She grew up playing basketball which led her into refereeing and coaching.
+Quinn enjoys traveling, sports, fitness and spending time with family and friends.
+Quinn loves working at GYM and enjoys playing fun games with the kids and mentors!

-Sabrina (B.Ed.
+Sabrina Odelien (B.Ed.
 B.Sci) is a teacher at Scott Collegiate and a facilitator with G.Y.M.
 She has a passion for Science and loves teaching many mentors about chemical bonds and reactions during the school day.
-At G.Y.M. she enjoys guiding the mentors to be courageous and independent leaders in their community.
+At G.Y.M. she enjoys guiding the mentors to be courageous, independent leaders in their community.
 Sabrina loves engaging in sports and fitness for recreation, being outdoors, and spending time with her family and (dog) child Kona.
-Sabrina feels fortunate to be part of the G.Y.M. team and looks forward to sharing stories during snack time each day.
+Sabrina is fortunate to be part of the G.Y.M. team and looks forward to sharing stories during snack time each day.

 Leadership Pathway Educator

-Ryan (B.Ed., B.Kin.) is a teacher in the Leadership Pathway at Scott Collegiate and a facilitator with G.Y.M.
-Ryan grew up in Cupar, Saskatchewan and enjoys spending time outdoors fishing, hunting and golfing.
+Ryan McAleese (B.Ed., B.Kin.) is a teacher in the leadership pathway at Scott Collegiate and a facilitator with G.Y.M.
+Ryan grew up in Cupar, SK.
+He enjoys spending time outdoors fishing, hunting and golfing.
 Recently, Ryan began graduate studies working at the University of Regina in Teaching, Learning and Leadership.
 For Ryan, G.Y.M. is an opportunity to engage with youth in a different way and a place where relationships can grow.

 Jacob Derek Panipekeesick